-Our findings indicate that women with higher levels with traits associated with borderline personality traits are more likely to perpetrate sexual coercion characterized by emotional manipulation and deception, as well as be victim of sexual coercion involving nonverbal sexual arousal.
+Our findings indicate that women with higher levels BPD traits are more likely to perpetrate sexual coercion characterised by emotional manipulation and deception, as well as be victim of sexual coercion involving nonverbal sexual arousal.
 Women with higher levels of the Ludus love style were less likely to be the victim of emotional manipulation and deception based sexual coercion.
-Finally, those with higher levels of rejection sensitivity were more likely to perpetrate sexual coercion involving emotional manipulation and deception.
-As not all models nor predictors were significant, our findings are consistent with previous studies that highlight the importance of operationalizing perpetration and victimization of sexual coercion as multidimensional constructs because there are different correlates that may predict and explain each type.
+Finally, those with higher levels of rejection sensitivity were more likely to perpetrate sexual coercion involving emotional manipulation.
+As not all models or predictors were significant, our findings are consistent with previous studies that highlight the importance of operationalising perpetration and victimisation of sexual coercion as multidimensional constructs because there are different correlates that may predict and explain each type.